Implicit bias training: Negation

 Recently, Johnson, Kopp, and Petty (2018) attempted to reconcile the discrepant results of the previous research.
 They argued the negation was not meaningful and participants were not adequately motivated to get rid of their implicit biases.
-The researchers introduced a condition in which participants were told to think, "That's wrong!" in response to stereotype-consistent information.
-Other participants were told, instead, to continue to use the typical form of negation and simply responded "No" to stereotype-consistent information.
-The researchers hypothesized that "No" is an ambiguous and weak response to stereotypes, but "That's wrong!" is a specific and morally tied response that is hard to ignore.
-When participants were told to think, "that's wrong!" in response stereotype-consistent information, there was a decrease in implicit bias that was not observed in the condition that simply thought "no".
+The researchers introduced a condition in which participants were told to think, "that's wrong!" in response to stereotype-consistent information.
+Other participants were told, instead, to continue to use the typical form of negation and simply responded "no" to stereotype-consistent information.
+The researchers hypothesized that "no" is an ambiguous and weak response to stereotypes, but "that's wrong!" is a specific and morally tied response that is hard to ignore.
+When participants were told to think, "that's wrong!" in response to stereotype-consistent information, there was a decrease in implicit bias that was not observed in the condition that simply thought "no".
 Additionally, the researchers discovered that motivation plays a role in the effectiveness of implicit bias training programs.
 After the negation training tasks, participants took the Motivation to Control for Prejudiced Reactions Scale (MCPR) to measure the participants' drive to change their implicit biases.
-People who scored particularly high on the MCPR showed a reduction in bias regardless of the condition.
-Therefore, if people feel determined to reduce their implicit biases and think "that's wrong" rather than "no", negation training shows promising results for decreasing implicit racial bias.
+People who scored particularly high on the MCPR showed reduced bias regardless of the condition.
+Therefore, if people feel determined to reduce their implicit biases and think "that's wrong" rather than "no," negation training shows promising results for decreasing implicit racial bias.

 Perspective-taking

 Perspective-taking creates a sense of empathy for a stereotyped group, which has been shown to improve attitudes towards individuals as well as their group as a whole.
 Typically, perspective-taking studies follow a three-step procedure.
-First, participants are exposed to the target minority group through watching a video that displays examples of racial discrimination or through viewing a photograph of an individual from the target minority group.
-Then participants are told to reflect on that person’s life and their emotions or imagine themselves as the main character.
+First, participants are exposed to the target minority group by watching a video that displays examples of racial discrimination or by viewing a photograph of an individual from the target minority group.
+Then participants are told to reflect on that person's life and their emotions or imagine themselves as the main character.
 A separate control group watches the same movie or views the same photograph, but they are not given any additional instructions involving perspective-taking.
-Lastly, participants’ biases are reassessed through answering questionnaires, retaking IAT, or engaging in specific tasks.
+Lastly, participants’ biases are reassessed by answering questionnaires, retaking IAT, or engaging in specific tasks.
 This prototypical form of perspective-taking has been shown to effectively reduce racial bias.

 Dovidio and colleagues (2004) found that a diverse group of strangers can come together as a unified group if they believe they share a common threat.
-Stimulating a perceived common threat can reduce bias, because people are less likely to be biased against members of their own group.
+Stimulating a perceived common threat can reduce bias because people are less likely to be biased against members of their own group.
 Todd, Bodenhausen, Richenson, and Galinksy (2011) showed participants an image of a Black man, had them write an essay about a day in his life, and then watched the participants interact with a Black researcher.
 The face-to-face interactions were more successful and natural with the participants in the perspective-taking condition compared to the control group.